Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 ## Test Case Details

-When you click on a test case item in the test case list described in section 5.1, you are taken to the test case details page illustrated
+When you click on a test case item in the [test case list](#test-case-list), you are taken to the test case details page illustrated
 below:

 ![](img/Test_Case_Management_136.png)